kseremet/openshift-virtualization-demo/README.md

 ### Integration with Ansible

-ACM can integrate with Ansible to trigger Playbook runs after certain events.
+ACM can be integrated with Ansible to trigger Playbook runs after certain events.
 To make use of `VirtualMachines` in Ansible a dynamic inventory is needed, which makes the `VirtualMachines` available and accessible to Ansible.

 There is already a collection of [KubeVirt modules](https://github.com/kubevirt/kubevirt-ansible/) for Ansible, this collection however is deprecated and no longer working.